 This is important and can definitely be a deal-breaker for some.
-It is obvious that camping means no electricity, so you’ll need to choose the time of year, and location wisely.
-Be sure to bring either a fan or heater depending on the outside temperature.
+It is obvious that camping means you will not always have access to electricity, so you’ll need to choose the time of year, and location wisely.
+If you can get electricity, e sure to bring either a fan or heater, depending on the outside temperature.

 Any of these portable generators will work for campers.

 It doesn’t matter if camping or glamping is the chosen direction of the trip; the neighbors will be the same.
 These neighbors include raccoons, birds, snakes, deer, bugs, and many others just depending on location.
 The difference here is basically how close you want to be to them.

 Camping is going to really put you out of a familiar element.
 It is such a unique experience, feeling like you’re one with nature.
 Even though you are zipped up away in a tent, the material is so thin that the sounds of creatures at night will give off a feeling of extreme closeness to them.